intel-iot-devkit/brain-tumor-segmentations/Brain_Tumor_Segmentation_OpenVINO/Jupyter/README.md

 Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
 It provides an object-oriented API for embedding plots into applications.

 ### Which model to use
 This application uses a pre-trained model (unet_model_for_decathlon.hdf5), that is provided in the `/resources` directory.
 This model is trained using the __Task01_BrainTumour.tar__ dataset from the [Medical Segmentation Decathlon](http://medicaldecathlon.com/), made available under the [(CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.
-Instructions on how to train your model can be found here [https://github.com/IntelAI/unet/tree/master/2D](https://github.com/IntelAI/unet/tree/master/2D).
-This model needs to be passed through the **model optimizer** to generate the IR (the __.xml__ and __.bin__ files) that will be used by the application.
+Instructions on how to train your model can be found here [https://github.com/IntelAI/unet/tree/master/2D](https://github.com/IntelAI/unet/tree/master/2D)

 To install the dependencies of the RI and to optimize the pre-trained model, run the following command: